 5. Monuments: The city clock & Declaration Monument

 A major tourist attraction.
-The Arusha declaration Monument famously known as the Mnara wa Azimio La Arusha which simply means a monument in commemoration of The Arusha Declaration.
+The Arusha declaration Monument is famously known as the Mnara wa Azimio La Arusha which simply means a monument in commemoration of The Arusha Declaration.
 It was unveiled by the Chama Cha Mapinduzi in commemoration of 10 years of the declaration.

 6. Lake Duluti: